Techne_Lab Interview is a conversation about sound-rich narratives with

 An interview with Mark Amerika, recorded beside Boulder Creek, was mixed for the podcast by Ryan Ruehlen.

-techne_lab is an experimental dialogue around practice-based research realized as a limited run academic journal, a finite podcast, a sequence of affective audio essays, and an archive of philosophical source material for future forms of postproduction art.
+techne_lab was an experimental dialogue around practice-based research realized as a limited run academic journal, a finite podcast, a sequence of affective audio essays, and an archive of philosophical source material for future forms of postproduction art.
 Each episode features voices of artist-educators affiliated with the Intermedia Art, Writing and Performance (IWAP) program at the University of Colorado at Boulder.

-Led by Mark Amerika and PhD candidate Ryan Ruelhen, techne_lab works in conjunction with the doctoral program in Intermedia Art, Writing and Performance (IWAP) at the University of Colorado-Boulder.
+Led by Mark Amerika and then PhD candidate Ryan Ruelhen, techne_lab works in conjunction with the doctoral program in Intermedia Art, Writing and Performance (IWAP) at the University of Colorado-Boulder.
 The lab is focused on inventing new forms of knowledge associated with intermedia art, writing, and performance as well as emerging modes of scholarly thought.
 The purpose is to create and collect experimental dialogues focused on practice-based research and archive them as philosophical source materials for future forms of post-production art.

 As the publication abstract reads, "this interview remixes the natural sounds of Boulder Creek (where the dialogue takes place) with some of the random urban noise and background ambience of the nearby thoroughfare.
 Ruptures in language indicate an intentional manipulation of the source material and useful postproduction techniques such as feedback and repetition highlight the affective qualities of the act of listening and deciphering.
 Meanwhile the dialogue itself creates its own metanarrative investigating what kinds of immersive listening experiences can be created using audio source material as the primary component of storytelling and how sound narrative can be a form of electronic literature."